-(2) Excludes an additional 2,500,000 shares of common stock available for future issuance upon approval by our stockholders of an amendment to the 2006 Plan (subject to the effects of the Reverse Stock Split, if approved and implemented).
-The amendment is included as Proposal Three to this Proxy Statement.
+(2) Excludes an additional 5,000,000 shares of common stock available for future issuance upon approval by our stockholders of an amendment to the 2006 Plan.
+The amendment is included as Proposal Two of this Proxy Statement.

 EXECUTIVE COMPENSATION AND RELATED INFORMATION